-Control the Wireless Radios
+Control the WiFi Radios

-The router's internal wireless radios broadcast signals in the 2.4 GHz and 5 GHz ranges.
-By default, the radios are on so that you can connect wirelessly to the router.
-When the radios are off, you can still use an Ethernet cable for a LAN connection to the router.
+The router's internal WiFi radios broadcast signals in the 2.4 GHz and 5 GHz ranges.
+By default, they are on so that you can connect over WiFi to the router.
+When the WiFi radios are off, you can still use an Ethernet cable for a LAN connection to the router.

-You can turn the wireless radios on and off with the WiFi On/Off button on the router, or you can log in to the router and enable or disable the wireless radios.
-If you are close to the router, it might be easier to press its WiFi On/Off button.
-If you are away from the router or already logged in, it might be easier to enable or disable them.
+You can turn the WiFi radios on and off with the WiFi button on the router, or you can log in to the router and enable or disable the WiFi radios.
+If you are close to the router, it might be easier to press its WiFi button.
+If you are away from the router or already logged in it might be easier to enable or disable them.
 You can also turn the WiFi radios off and on based on a schedule.
-(See Set Up a Wireless Schedule on page 121.)
+(See Set Up a WiFi Schedule on page 90.)

-Use the WiFi On/Off Button
+Use the WIFI Button

-To turn the wireless radios off and on with the WiFi On/Off button:
+To turn the WiFi radios off and on with the WIFI button:

-Press the WiFi On/Off button on the top of the router for two seconds.
+Press the WIFI button on the front of the router for two seconds.